-The transportation sector accounted for less than 4% of the nation's sulfur dioxide (SO2) emissions in 2018, with off-highway vehicles responsible for most of the emissions.
-Stationary fuel combustion (e.g. electricity generation) was responsible for about 72% of all SO2 emissions in 2018.
+The transportation sector accounted for about 3% of the nation's sulfur dioxide (SO2) emissions in 2017, with offhighway vehicles responsible for most of the emissions.
+Stationary fuel combustion (e.g. electricity generation) was responsible for about 72% of all SO_2 emissions in 2017.